ajv-validator/ajv/README.md

 ```

 ajv compiles schemas to functions and caches them in all cases (using stringified schema as a key - using [json-stable-stringify](https://github.com/substack/json-stable-stringify)), so that the next time the same schema is used (not necessarily the same object instance) it won't be compiled again.

+The best performance is achieved when using compiled functions (there is no additional function call).

 ## Using in browser